selturkey/Near-Property-Auction/README.md

 Demo-Near-Property-Listing
 ==================

-This smart contract was initialized with [create-near-app]
+This smart contract was initialized with [create-near-app] template code with assemblyscript.

 Quick Start